Get your students to practise reading comprehension and communication with this fun food facts quiz.

 - Give each group a copy of the text and a quiz template.

 - Ask them to brainstorm the topic of their text.
-Explain that they can’t just write a number of random facts but that they have to focus on one area of knowledge of food.
+Explain that they can’t just write several random facts but that they have to focus on one area of knowledge of food.

 - Then, have them write quiz questions.
 They should stick to True/False ones.
 Remind them that the answers to the questions need to be included in the text.